AlexanderAkilovTech/dynamic-swap/README.md

-# dynamic-swap
+# dynamic-swap prototype
-Dynamic swap script to manage memory pressure on Linux.
+Dynamic swap prototype script to manage memory pressure on Linux via a simulation.